How to Prepare for an OSHA Inspection

 These are only some of the steps that businesses should take to ensure that their sites are safe for workers and that employers are adequately protected during OSHA inspections.
 For the best protection, call us immediately when an accident happens or an injury occurs.

 Contact Our Firm Now: Call (713) 489-2028

 Few law firms have provided OSHA law guidance for as long as we have, and few offer our comprehensive legal services.
-The attorneys at Hendershot, Cannon & Hisey, P.C. help businesses develop written OSHA compliance policies, safety training procedures, and policies for managing OSHA inspections.
+The attorneys at Hendershot, Cowart & Hisey, P.C. help businesses develop written OSHA compliance policies, safety training procedures, and policies for managing OSHA inspections.
 We provide guidance during and after OSHA inspections, and we represent businesses in all dealings with OSHA-including administrative hearings and appeals.

 To learn more about how our law firm can help you, call (713) 489-2028 or reach out to us online.
 We serve businesses throughout Texas and nationwide in all OSHA-related matters.